sveltejs/svelte-eslint-parser/docs/internal-mechanism.md

 In the above code, foo in `$:` should be `object` or `null` in `*.svelte`, but TypeScript infers that it is `null` only.

-To avoid this problem, the parser generates hypothetical code and traps statements within `$:` to function scope.
+To avoid this problem, the parser generates virtual code and traps statements within `$:` to function scope.
 Then restore it to have the correct AST and ScopeManager.

 For example: